Cambridge College: 2000s

 John Bremer was invited to Cambridge College (2005–08), where he was appointed to the Elizabeth J. McCormack Chair in the Humanities.
 The McCormack Chair was subsequently held by Dr. Gitte Wernaa and Dr. Rebecca Heimel.

 As of 2011, the college was one of 1,900 "military-friendly" institutions belonging to the Servicemembers Opportunity Colleges (SOC) consortium.
 The college was no longer listed as of 2017.

 In 2017, Cambridge College consolidated its four locations in Cambridge into a single campus in the Hood Office Park in Charlestown, a neighborhood of Boston.

 In March 2020, Cambridge College acquired the New England College of Business and Finance, renaming it the New England Institute of Business at Cambridge College.
 In 2021, this branch of the College was rebranded as Cambridge College Global.

+In July 2024, Cambridge College was acquired by Bay Path University, but retains its separate identity.

 Academics

 Cambridge College Global offers fully online Associate of Science, Bachelor of Science, Bachelor of Arts, Master of Science, Master of Business Administration, and Doctor of Business Administration degrees in addition to various certificates.